 My woolgathering was interrupted when a young man pushed through the crowd in front of me.
 He shoved past me and hurried into the News Store.

 Then I saw his feet, vanishing as he ascended the metal ladder that led to a trap door to the roof.

 Mark looked at the guy’s feet as they vanished, then he finished ringing up the next customer.
 He couldn’t deal with the fire across the street, or a strange man on the roof, but nobody was getting out of the store that day without paying what they owed.

 I turned back to watch the fire again.
 I had the urge to pitch in and do something, but there didn’t seem to be much that a writer’s assistant could add to the proceedings, other than possibly getting in the way.
 I hoped Millie was going to be okay.

 Then a familiar figure emerged from the crowd and shoved past me into the store.
 Same cap, rough brown jacket, wavy dark hair and jeans as before, and the same lack of manners.

-I turned, again struggling to regain control of my Sunday Times, trying to remember how deja vu works, as the new arrival looked frantically around the room, then ran to the ladder and started for the roof.
+I turned, this time managing to keep control of my Times, trying to remember how deja vu works, as the new arrival looked around the room, then ran to the ladder and started for the roof.

 Mark watched this, as did the remaining customers, and then he sighed and made the universal face that said, with a visible sigh, tourists!

 Okay, this demanded a response from me.
 The fire was being handled, though it appeared that the Town Hall might not survive.
 Traffic was obviously blocked at both ends of the street.
 The sheriff and her deputies were controlling the crowds.
 And I was going to be open to severe criticism at home if I didn’t investigate the situation on the roof.